arietis/arietis/README.md

 ### Hi there 👋

+Feel free to reach me for help or collaboration.

 I’m a capable software engineer with a lot of practical experience in iOS development.
 People appreciate my experience with and understanding of different app architectures, tools and typical dependencies.
 I value the practice of constant and overarching communication and teamwork.
 I’m trying to keep the feedback loop as short as possible.